PHOSFOS: Key results

 A summary of the key developments can be found on the PhoSFOS EU webpage and includes the demonstration of a fully flexible opto-electronic foil.

 Figure 3 shows the scattering of HeNe laser light from noise gratings recorded in PMMA using a 325 nm HeCd laser.

 One of the early results from the project was in developing a repeatable method for joining polymer fiber to standard silica fiber — a major development that enabled using POF Bragg gratings in applications outside an optics lab.
 One of the first uses for these sensors was in monitoring strain in tapestries shown in Figure 4.
 In this case conventional electrical strain sensors and silica fiber sensors were shown to be strengthening the tapestries in areas where they were fixed.
 Because polymer fibre devices are much more flexible they did not distort the textiles as much, permitting more accurate measurement of strain.

 Temperature and humidity sensing using a combined silica / POF fiber sensor has been demonstrated.
 Combined strain, temperature and bend sensing has also been shown.
-Using a fiber Bragg grating in an eccentric core polymer has been shown to yield a high sensitivity to bend.
+Using a fiber Bragg grating in an eccentric core polymer has been shown to yield high sensitivity to bend.

 Other recent progress includes the demonstration of birefringent photonic crystal fibers with zero polarimetric sensitivity to temperature, and a successful demonstration of transversal load sensing with fibre Bragg gratings in microstructured optic fibers.

 The key areas where significant progress has been made are listed below: